MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Intended use

-The DVD-Player is solely intended for the following tasks:
+The DVD player is intended solely for the following tasks:

-Should fluid have seeped into the player or if the player has been dropped down or damaged in any other way, the player must be examined by an authorized dealer.
+If the power supply cable for this appliance is damaged, it must be replaced by the manufacturer or its customer service to avoid hazards.
+If fluid has seeped into the player, or if the player has been dropped or damaged in any other way, it must be examined by an authorized dealer.
 Disconnect the player from the power supply and consult an authorized dealer.

 Unpacking